redfox2045/ceg-4900-lab1/README.md

    if someone else connected to this socket?

-*Note: This class is focused on python but [reverse shells can be spun up simply in a number of other languages](http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet)*
+*Note: This class is focused on python but [reverse shells can be spun up in a number of other languages](http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet).*

 ### Task 6 - Turns out Task 3 was not a waste of time...
 Because of some of the dangerous things that `nc` can do, most system